faraazahmad/blog/content/post/find-your-niche/index.md

 every developer tries their hand at making a game.
 Maybe you see your favourite game developers as heroes and just want to be like them, maybe it is nostalgia that makes you want to recreate the video games you grew up with, or maybe you're so deep into sci-fi that you want to turn your wild imagination into a real tangible video game.
-For me, it was all of the above, **I just knew I wanted to build my own game.**
+For me, it was all of the above, **I just knew I wanted to build my own game.** (Or atleast learn how to)

 I searched for popular game engines, three of them stood out: Unity, Unreal Engine, and Godot.
-Unity and Unreal are very widely used professionally and so have the most educational content.
+Unity and Unreal are very widely used professionally and have the most amount of educational content.
 They also have royalty fees for when your game starts doing really well financially, but I wasn't going to reach that scale so that wasn't a concern for me.

 I really liked Unity given thats its very approachable for beginners, but the editor kept freezing and crashing every now and then.
 That